Eight Tips to Prevent Your Strapless Bra from Falling

 You’re probably thinking the rubber bands don’t make much of a difference, right?
 But, you have a higher chance of the rubber sticking to your skin, which holds the bra in place, than if you go for a normal strapless bra with cotton lining.

+Hear This Phrase No More: 'Uhm, These Pants Give You a Camel Toe'

-4. Go for strapless long-line bras
+4. Go for strapless long-line bras or corset

 This is when the bra covers your full torso, or to your rib cage.
-Once the bra wraps around your waist or rib cage, it is less likely for it to slip.
+Once the corset or bra wraps around your waist or rib cage, it is less likely for it to slip.

+The Best Bras for Evening Wear...
+Strapless, Deep V Cuts and Backless

 5. Sew the bra to your dress